You Can’t Avoid Crypto Tax - Here’s How to Pay Less in Australia

 To harvest your losses, you need to realize your loss.
-This means you need to make a capital disposal by selling, swapping, spending or gifting your crypto.
+This means you need to make a disposal by selling, swapping, spending, or gifting your crypto.
 So for example, you could:

 In the rare instances where a blockchain halts, or you lose access to your tokens, it is possible you could make a claim with the ATO for a capital loss due to theft or casualty loss - but you'll need plenty of evidence to prove it.

-Once you've realized your losses... you can look at a tax loss harvesting.
+Once you've realised your losses... you can look at tax loss harvesting.

 Identify tax loss harvesting opportunities

 If you want to get really strategic, you could also look at tax loss harvesting.
-This is an investment strategy where you sell an asset to create a loss, and utilise that loss to reduce your tax bill, but you may then buy back your asset at a later date.
+This is an investment strategy where you sell an asset to create a loss and utilize that loss to reduce your tax bill, but you may then buy back your asset at a later date.